DraconicDragon/ComfyUI-RyuuNoodles/README.md

 (ignore that int slider says output is FLOAT, and the non 0.005 stepping, its fixed but too lazy to update gif)

 Edit: I added another Float node at some point with higher limits called 'Float L 🐲' meant for use as CFG in rather mainstream ranges
+Edit2: The Float Slider's stepping doesnt work anymore in newer comfy, likely due to a ComfyUI-frontend related change

 Yeah I really just wanted these and yeah, those limits are real (and not configurable as of now and probably won't be):
 Float and Float Slider only do 0.0 to 1.0 with the second one having a stepping of 0.005